 Chores for kids are very common in many families.
 Many parents like to assign children chores using a chore chart or a chore list.
 But how to get kids to do chores?

 “Make them do chores” is a parenting tip circulating on the Internet ever since the former Dean of Stanford University, Julie Lythcott-Haims, championed it in her TED Talk.
-In the talk, when the word “chores” was mentioned, an enthusiastic round of applause ensued.
+In the talk, when she mentioned the word “chores”, an enthusiastic round of applause ensued.

 Since that talk, the idea of “make kids do chores” has spread like wildfire1.